ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

     cmd /c "c:\rclone\rclone\rclone.exe"  mount <DriveName>:/<DriveName>/ <DriveLetter>: --vfs-cache-mode full
     ```
 ## Creating scheduled task to mount the drive on each system startup
    Use the following code block to create the task:

-       ```nh
+       ```
        	## The name and description of the scheduled task.
         $TaskName = "Rclone"
         $Description = "Map AWS S3 to Windows Network Drive"